dulvui/simondalvai.org/src/content/blog/godot-ios-upload.md

 ```

-Now we use the `xcodebuild` to make the iOS export ready for the upload.
+Now you use the `xcodebuild` to make the iOS export ready for the upload.
-If external dependencies are used with the following command the action makes sure that they are configured correctly.
+If external dependencies are used with the following command, the action makes sure that they are configured correctly.
 ```yml
 - name: Resolve package dependencies
     shell: bash